 Per 119 Facts You Don’t Know About Email Marketing (see Infographic below), 77% of consumers prefer receiving email for marketing communications and 85% of retailers consider email to be their most effective tool for acquiring new customers.
-64% of decision makers depend on email.
-Not only is email three times more more likely to convert than social media, but with the ubiquity of mobile devices you can read emails at any time and place and at your convenience.
-And plenty do: 91% of internet users check email at least one a day on mobile.
+64% of decision-makers depend on email.
+Not only is email three times more likely to convert than social media, but with the ubiquity of mobile devices, you can read emails at any time and place and at your convenience.
+And plenty do: 91% of internet users check email at least once a day on mobile.

 Although email is particularly effective for retailers, it's equally valuable for other type businesses: 89% of marketers say that email is their primary source for lead generation.

 In other words, email is here to stay.
 Given my previous post titled Top Tips for Avoiding Spam Filters or How To Make it to the Inbox, it's time to explore these email facts in more detail to determine how to successfully get more business using email.